Robin Colodzin’s work is inspired by the ocean, poetry, philosophy and feminism. She is an artist, a software engineer, a swimmer and an avid reader.

-She has shown extensively, highlights including invitational group shows in New York City, an exhibition by the National Collage Society in Atlanta, Georgia; a two-part exhibit titled ‘Women Artists Coast to Coast’, at Prince Street Gallery in New York City and in Seattle, Washington; group shows at SOWA in Boston; and a solo exhibition at the Rockport Art Association and Museum.
+Robin exhibits her artwork regularly.
+She was included in a two-part exhibit titled ‘Women Artists Coast to Coast’ at Prince Street Gallery in New York City and in Seattle, Washington, had a solo exhibition, ‘Embracing Contradiction’, at the Rockport Art Association and Museum, as well as ‘Embodied’ at The Copley Society in Boston.

 Her work has won awards including the Virginia Hammond Memorial Award and the Elizabeth Morse Genius Foundation Memorial Award.
-She was a contributor to the book “Journeys to Abstraction” by Sue St. John.
+She recently completed a book of her work and associated writing based on her show titled 'Embodied'.

 Robin resides and works on Cape Ann, with a studio in Gloucester, Massachusetts.